 Delia's passion for working with Asian American students stems from her experiences as an undergraduate at Vassar College, from where she holds a BA in Cognitive Science.
 Delia also earned an MA in Cognitive Science from Johns Hopkins University, and most recently, an MA in Education from Claremont Graduate University.

 After spending time on the west coast, Delia has come back to her home state of Massachusetts.
-Delia is a supporter of Boston Progress Arts Collective, a local Asian American arts organization and also serves on the Board of Directors of ASPIRE.
+Delia is a supporter of Boston Progress Arts Collective, a local Asian American arts organization and is also a co-founder of the Asian Amerian Women's Political Initiative State House Fellowship Program.
 When she's not at work, Delia enjoys being a feminist, reading, writing and doing number puzzles in her head.

 Aaron J. Parayno